By Carol Topp, CPA

 If you play an instrument, consider teaching beginning students.
 Piano, guitar, and drum lessons seem to be the most popular.
 Offering lessons back-to-back for siblings or teaching music lessons at a local homeschool co-op is convenient for parents and makes the best use of your time, too.

 Many homeschool parents write their own curriculum because they couldn’t find what they needed.
 That’s what I did when I wrote the Micro Business for Teens series.
-It’s easier than ever to self-publish and distribute your curriculum to homeschool parents using services such as Amazon’s CreateSpace.com and either CurrClick.com or setting up your own Molly Green Cottage shop.
+It’s easier than ever to self-publish and distribute your curriculum to homeschool parents using services such as Amazon’s CreateSpace.com and CurrClick.com.
+Molly Green has several articles about self publishing including how to publish your book and why you should publish your work rather than use a third party publisher.

 Stroll through any homeschool convention hall and you’ll find homeschool families like Jay and Maria Asplin who own JM Cremps: The Boys Adventure Store.
 They run the store from their home in Minnesota and travel the country during homeschool convention season.
 Other booksellers stay home and run their stores completely online.